ElenaChurch/ElenaChurch/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I went to university of Delaware’s Alfred learner college and received a Bachelor of Science in Applied Economics.
-I worked in finance for a few years at Morgan Stanley.
+I worked in finance for a 3 years at Morgan Stanley.
 Then decided to make a career change to data analysis and got a Certificate in Data Analysis & Visualization from University of Pennsylvania, The College of Liberal and Professional Studies.
 I am always looking for new projects to test and refine my coding skills.
 Some projects that I have completed are:

 #### City Bike Tableau Project